awsdocs/amazon-personalize-developer-guide/doc_source/API_EventTracker.md

 ## Contents<a name="API_EventTracker_Contents"></a>

  **accountId**   <a name="personalize-Type-EventTracker-accountId"></a>
-The Amazon AWS account that owns the event tracker\.
+The AWS account that owns the event tracker\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Required: No